ankitjain28may/pam_duo_linux/ubuntu/README.md

         mv duo.env.example duo.env
     ```

-3. SSH into the ubuntu machine, make sure to create a right user and comfigure the keys so you can SSH.
+3. SSH into the ubuntu machine, make sure to create a right user and configure the keys so you can SSH.

 4. Install Docker in ubuntu if not installed.